nus-cs2103-AY2223S2/ip/docs/README.md

 1. Ensure you have Java 11 or above installed in your Computer.
 2. Download the latest duke.jar from [here](https://github.com/jugsliao/ip/releases/tag/v0.2).
 3. Copy the file to the folder you want to use as the home folder for Duke.
-4. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar duke.jar command to run the application.
+4. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar duke.Launcher.jar command to run the application.
 A GUI similar to the below should appear in a few seconds.

 ![This is an image](/docs/Starting.png)